-Technical specifications should, "where appropriate," be in terms of performance rather than design or descriptive characteristics and should be based on international standards, such as ISO.
-If no relevant international standards exist, technical specifications should be based on national technical regulations or recognized national standards, which might include, for example, national eco-labeling schemes.
-It is understood that national eco-labeling schemes introduce WTO risk as they may be used to reduce competition from foreign bidders (as examined in 2.1).
-In addition, a technical specification should not make reference to a particular "trademark or trade name, patent, design or type, specific origin, producer or supplier" unless there is no other sufficient way to describe the requirement.
+Technical specifications should, "where appropriate," be in terms of performance rather than design or descriptive characteristics and should be based on international standards, such as ISO.94 If no relevant international standards exist, technical specifications should be based on national technical regulations or recognized national standards, which might include, for example, national eco-labeling schemes.95 It is understood that national eco-labeling schemes introduce WTO risk as they may be used to reduce competition from foreign bidders (as examined in 2.1).
+In addition, a technical specification should not make reference to a particular "trademark or trade name, patent, design or type, specific origin, producer or supplier" unless there is no other sufficient way to describe the requirement.96

 The GPA places a strong emphasis on accommodating the needs of developing countries.
 Article V contains provisions on special and differential treatment for developing countries.
 Notably, many of the provisions of Article V apply to all developing countries, rather than only to those that are parties to the agreement.
-All Parties are encouraged to "facilitate increased imports from developing countries."
-Each developed country must, "upon request, provide all technical assistance which it deems appropriate to developing country Parties in resolving their problems in the field of ıa.
+All Parties are encouraged to "facilitate increased imports from developing countries."97 Each developed country must, "upon request, provide all technical assistance which it deems appropriate to developing country Parties in resolving their problems in the field of government procurement."98 Developed countries must assist developing countries in translating documents and solving technical problems relating to the award of contracts or any other problem they mutually agree to address.99 Developing countries may negotiate exclusions from national treatment rules for their listed entities, products, or services, or may request such exclusions from the Committee on Government Procurement.100 In addition, Article V provides that special treatment will be extended to least-developed country Parties.101